RadioactiveJelly/ravenfield-player-voice/README.md

 - If you encounter any bugs or problems with making a mutator, feel free to reach out to me.
 I'll do my best to assist you.

--Some Notes on Certain Reaction Types
+Some Notes on Certain Reaction Types
 - Damage Reactions
 	- Has sound banks for medium and heavy damage.
 	- Medium damage will override light damage below certain HP thresholds.